Summary & Highlights

 Tip 3: Be Willing to Try Bold Colors

 In many ways, gray hair can be freeing.
-Not only do you not have to worry about costly and time-consuming color treatments, but you can experiment with color without having to worry about it clashing with your hair.
+No need to worry about costly and time-consuming color treatments.
+You can experiment with color without worrying about it clashing with your hair.
 Now is the perfect time in your life to choose bold-colored glasses that will really make a statement.

 Tip 4: Choose the Best Color for Your Eyes

-If you normally like to wear eye makeup, you should keep your favorite eyeshadow shades in mind when you’re selecting frames.
+If you usually like to wear eye makeup, keep your favorite eyeshadow shades in mind when selecting frames.
 The same shadow shades that make your eyes sparkle will be great colors for your next pair of frames.

-Tip 5: Look for Glasses With Specks of Red
+Tip 5: Look for Quirky Blue Glasses or Frames With Specks of Red

 These specks of color can make an otherwise drab pair of frames feel more vibrant.
 They can also add a lot of visual interest to your frames.
-People may not notice the specks of color at first glance, but they’ll see them if they take a closer look.
+People may not notice the specks of color at first glance, but they’ll see them if they look closer.

 Blue doesn’t have to be a standout color!
-Navy is considered to be a neutral, and it’s a shade that many people wear on a daily basis.
-If you love the way that blue looks on you, and you’re looking for a classic pair of neutral glasses, navy frames should be perfect.
+Navy is considered to be neutral, and it’s a shade that many people wear daily.
+If you love how that blue looks on you and you’re looking for a neutral glasses frame color, navy frames should be perfect.

-If you really want your glasses to stand out, you can look for a brighter shade of navy.
+If you really want your glasses to stand out, you can look for a brighter shade of navy blue glasses frames.
 However, you can also find navy glasses that look black at first glance.
 This is one of the easiest ways to include blue glasses in your wardrobe.

-If bright-colored glasses aren’t quite your thing, but you’re looking for something other than a pair of neutral-toned frames, you may want to take a look at tortoise shell.
-While black can be harsh on some skin tones, tortoiseshell is softer and tends to be very flattering on most people.
+If bright-colored glasses aren’t your thing, but you’re looking for something other than a pair of neutral-toned frames, you may want to look at tortoise shells.
+While black can be harsh on some skin tones, a neutral tortoise glasses frame is softer and tends to be very flattering on most people.

 The flecks of color in tortoise shell frames can help to bring out the color of your eyes.
-While tortoiseshell frames are fairly neutral, they can also serve as a statement piece.
-Best of all, because tortoiseshell glasses have been in style for decades, you won’t have to worry about your new frames falling out of fashion.
+While tortoiseshell frames are relatively neutral, they can also serve as a statement piece.
+Because tortoiseshell glasses have been in style for decades, you won’t have to worry about your new frames falling out of fashion.

 Blue, yellow, or even pink frames might not go with every outfit in your wardrobe.
 Thankfully, there’s no reason to stick to just one pair of frames.
-There are plenty of affordable places to buy prescription glasses, and because of that, you can wear a variety of frames and try out different looks.
+There are plenty of affordable places to buy prescription glasses.
+Because of that, you can wear various frames and try out different looks.

 Matching your frames to your outfit can make you look and feel more put together.
-Wearing a range of frames will also give you the chance to experiment with different shapes.
-You can try round glasses, cat eye frames, and other looks without having to commit to one specific style.
+Wearing a range of frames will allow you to experiment with different shapes.
+You can try round glasses, cat eye frames, and other looks without committing to one style.